Frenchie Color Genetics

 The blue Locus seems to be everyone’s favorite.
 A fun fact about the D-Locus is actually just a dilute gene.
 It dilutes(waters down) the colors that the dogs are in the K-Locus and A-locus.
 If a dog is solid black with 2 blue dilutes its becomes a solid blue dog!
 If the dog is a Fawn dog with 2 blue dilutes it becomes a Blue Fawn, champagne color.

 This girl is one of our previous puppies and is Blue Fawn(dd ayay).
 At the D-Locus she carries 2 blue dilute making her blue.
 At the A-Locus she is (ayay).
-At the K-Locus she is (kyky) allowing the D-Locus and the A-Locus express themselves with out interference.
+At the K-Locus she is (kyky) allowing the D-Locus to dilute the A-Locus that is being allowed to express itself with out interference.

-All these pups are from our Harmony(bbDdata kbrky) and Max(DdBbata).
+All these pups are from our Harmony(bbDdata kbrky) and Max(DdBbata kyky).
 2 of these puppies are (bbDdata kbrky) and one of them are (bbDdaa kyky).

 E-Locus.
 Cream French Bulldogs.